DagsHub/audio-datasets/URDU-Dataset/README.md

 ### 2.2 Organization of the Emotions dataset

-It is a small (88MB) dataset with four folders based on emotions that is easy to navigate.
+The dataset is small (88MB) and simple to navigate as it has 4 folders based on emotions.
 Each folder contains 100 `.wav` audio files containing the emotions of Urdu speakers.
 The audio file range from 2~3 second of audio taken from a various video uploaded on YouTube.
 A representation of the directory structure can be seen in the ASCII diagram below.

 ```
 <root directory>